ryantd42/NY-Legislative-Git/2023/S3609B-2023/bill.md

   February 1, 2023
   ___________

  Introduced  by Sens.
-WEBB,  MAY -- read twice and ordered printed, and when printed to be committed to the Committee  on  Women's  Issues  -- reported  favorably  from  said  committee,  ordered  to first report, amended on first report,  ordered  to  a  second  report  and  ordered reprinted, retaining its place in the order of second report
+WEBB, BROUK, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Women's Issues -- reported favorably from  said  committee,  ordered  to  first  report, amended  on  first  report,  ordered  to  a  second report and ordered reprinted, retaining its place  in  the  order  of  second  report  -- reported  favorably  from  said  committee,  ordered to second report, ordered to a third reading, passed by  Senate  and  delivered  to  the Assembly,  recalled,  vote  reconsidered,  restored  to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading

  AN  ACT  to  amend  the  public health law, in relation to enhancing the scope of health equity impact assessments to require consideration  of